๐ The Browser Itself Becomes a Structural Planetary Observatory

 JA instead explores a narrower structural question:

-How much bounded planetary realization can remain reproducible, portable, and observationally coherent after removing runtime ephemeris dependency during execution?
+How much bounded planetary realization can remain reproducible, portable, and observationally coherent after removing runtime access to external ephemeris sources during execution?

 Further validation, peer review, astronomical comparison, and structural continuity testing are encouraged.